php-fig/fig-standards/proposed/http-message.md

      *
      * An empty host value is equivalent to removing the host.
      *
-     * @param string $host Hostname to use with the new instance.
+     * @param string $host The hostname to use with the new instance.
      * @return self A new instance with the specified host.
      * @throws \InvalidArgumentException for invalid hostnames.
      */